-As Gurudev’s interest in spiritualism took wing, he would skip school to spend time with the sadhus, fakirs, and mystics who visited the Sheetla Mata (a Hindu female deity) temple located a stone’s throw from his home.
-One of the people he met during this time was Sitaram ji of Dasuya, who became his initial spiritual mentor.
+As Gurudev’s interest in spiritualism took wing, he would skip school to spend time with the sadhus and mystics who visited the Sheetla Devi temple located a stone’s throw from his home.
+One of the people he met during this time was Sitaram ji of Dasua, who became his initial spiritual mentor.

 Gurudev acquired many siddhis (spiritual attainments) under Sitaram ji of Dasua’s guidance which vested in him the ability to do many things that spiritualists can.
-However, these attainments, though mediocre in comparison to the powers he attained as a mahaguru, allowed him to indulge in the spiritual path which led to his destined turn as a spiritual megastar.
+These attainments, though mediocre in comparison to the powers he attained as a mahaguru, allowed him to indulge in the spiritual path and eventually led to his destined turn as a spiritual megastar.
 Incidentally, he renounced all these siddhis before his ascent as a mahaguru.

 As a young spiritualist, Gurudev would light a chirag (oil lamp) at Sadak Shah Wali’s dargah situated on the outskirts of the village every Thursday.
 Because heavy rainfall was a common occurrence in the area, the village would flood quickly, disrupting daily life.
 On one Thursday, as his village lay partially submerged, Gurudev waded through knee-deep water to light the chirag at the dargah.
-He then shielded it with his body to prevent the constant rain and strong winds from extinguishing it.
+He then shielded it with his body to prevent heavy rain and strong winds from extinguishing it.
 His spiritual discipline took root at a very young age.

 Gurudev walks through knee-deep water to light a chirag at the dargah